ethereum/remix-project/team-best-practices.md

  - A new release is triggered:
     - after an important bug fix
     - at the end of a milestone
- - Pushing `remix-alpha.ethereum.org` should be done very frequently (if possible after each feature / bug fix completion.
  - We can release an `m.m.m-alpha.x` (whenever we need to release and for whatever reasons) being in between a feature / bug fix completion.
  - We release an `m.m.x` whenever there is a bug fix.
  - We release an `m.x.0` whenever there is a new feature.